LucieEngel/Corona-classifier/README.md

 ## Shallow CNN

 I am currently working on a much smaller CNN (only 895,579 trainable parameters compared to the 24,845,333 trainable parameters for the first model).
 Our AUC for the testing set is approximately equal to 88%.
+AUC seems to be more relevant here as the dataset is highly unbalanced between ill and healthy patients.

+## Paths to explore

+* Data augmentation

 ## References